 The Library holds over 1,200 cubic feet of audiovisual materials.
 In addition, the Library's electronic records include nearly 4 million photographs created by the White House Photo Office.

-The Library holds approximately 80 terabytes of electronic records — the largest electronic records collection of any Presidential Library.
+The Library holds approximately 80 terabytes of electronic records.
 This data includes over 200 million email messages created or received using the White House email system; the files from the shared network drives used by various White House offices; and the data from the various records management, scheduling, and appointment systems used in the EOP.
 The vast majority of these electronic records are stored in the National Archives and Records Administration's Electronic Records Archive (ERA).
 Electronic records not stored in ERA are physically housed at the Library or at the National Archives' headquarters in Washington, D.C.

 Textual, audiovisual, and electronic Presidential records at the Library are processed under the terms of the Presidential Records Act and the Freedom of Information Act (FOIA).